AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/oracle-object-storage.md

 ## Next steps

 By following this tutorial, you have established a connection to your [!DNL Oracle Object Storage] account.
-You can now continue on to the next tutorial and [configure a dataflow to bring data from your cloud storage into Platform](../../dataflow/batch/cloud-storage.md).
+You can now proceed to the next tutorial on [configuring a dataflow to bring data from your cloud storage into Platform](../../dataflow/batch/cloud-storage.md).